Column01/AI-Function-Agent/README.md

 ### Searching the internet

-Here is an example of asking the model to search the internet for information about the new Nvidia GPU DLSS 4 and frame generation:
+Here is an example of asking the model to search the internet for information about the new Nvidia DLSS 4 frame generation:

 ```md
 Prompt: Can you search for info about the DLSS 4 and the new frame generation from nvidia?
 Do two separate searches for both